Robust Character Labeling in Movie Videos: Data Resources and Self-supervised Feature Adaptation: Experiments and Results

-A possible drawback of the adaptation methods is that they transform the embedding space to optimize for the distances between hard examples while losing the discriminability of the input embeddings.
-In other words, they could overfit to the adaptation dataset.
-To test this, we repeat the face verification experiments for the six videos using the adapted VggFace2 embeddings as features.
+\textbf{Face verification results. } A possible drawback of metric-learning based adaptation is that it may transform the embedding space to optimize only for the distances between hard examples while losing the discriminability of the input embeddings.
+In other words, it could overfit to the adaptation dataset.
+To assess overfitting, we repeat the face verification experiments for SAIL-MCB benchmark dataset using the adapted VGGFace2 embeddings.
+We generate verification pairs by exhaustively mining all combinations of face tracks using the ground-truth character labels.
+This resulted in an average of about $993,000\pm372,000$ pairs ($26 \pm 9\%$ matching pairs) across the six videos in SAIL-MCB.
 We report TPR at 0.1 FPR averaged across all videos as the performance metric.
-As shown in Table~\ref{tab:tpr}, the performance of ImpTriplet is comparable to that of VggFace2 whereas MvCorr performs slightly better than VggFace2.
+As shown in Table~\ref{tab:tpr}, the performance of ImpTriplet is comparable to that of VGGFace2.
+With MvCorr adaptation, we observed a small but significant ($1.2\%$) improvement in the true positive rate at 0.1 FPR.
+The corresponding ROC curves for face verification performance on the SAIL-MCB dataset are shown in supplementary methods, section IV, Fig. 3.